Test Complete

 Specialty Patient Needs: In certain situations, it is more appropriate to transport patients directly to specialty centers, such as burn units or pediatric facilities, that are more capable of handling particular patient situations.

-Ongoing Coordination and Communication: Through the mandates of the National Incident Management System after the events of 9/11, all responders, governmental agencies, and health care providers are required to coordinate and communicate about events that may arise in their communities.
+Ongoing Coordination and Communication: Through the mandates of the National Incident Management System after the events of 9/11, all responders, governmental agencies, and healthcare providers are required to coordinate and communicate about events that may arise in their communities.
 This coordination should define how agencies manage large-scale events and how they communicate once an event occurs.

-Establishing these protocols and enacting them at the first sign of a large scale event will define the outcome.
+Establishing these protocols and enacting them at the first sign of a large-scale event will define the outcome.

 Early notification of a multiple casualty incident to local receiving hospitals will give them time to prepare for large patient loads, increase staff size or call back specialists to assist with the event.